Introducing: The New Artem Loop-less HydroFlex Straps

-Over the past few years, I’ve had the opportunity to sample most of the straps in the Artem catalog.
-The Adelaide, Australia-based brand makes luxury straps with a sailcloth finish in various colors.
-Alongside traditional straps is a Loop-less™️ design without keepers, providing a tidy appearance.
+Over the past few years, I’ve had the opportunity to sample most of the straps in the Artem catalog, and it’s always good stuff coming from the guys Down Under.
+The Adelaide, Australia-based brand makes luxury rubber straps with a sailcloth finish in various colors.
+Alongside traditional straps is the brand’s signature Loop-less™️ design without keepers, providing a tidy appearance.
 Today, Artem announces a new line of straps, the Loop-less™️ HydroFlex™️.
-Here’s a spoiler — these might be the most comfortable yet!
+Spoiler alert — these might be the most comfortable yet!

 As someone who dabbles mostly in vintage, I don’t necessarily keep track of the luxury strap market.
+Vintage watches usually live out their peaceful retirement on leather straps or bracelets.
 However, I have friends with modern, luxury sports watches, and they love to add straps.
 They tend to be picky, and while an inexpensive strap works, it’s akin to putting cheap tires on a premium sports car.
-Artem comes up a lot in our discussions to the point where someone messaged me just before this article asking if I knew what the brand was coming out with next.
-Now we know.
+You just don’t do it.
+Artem comes up a lot in our discussions, to the point where someone messaged me just before this article, asking if I knew what the brand was coming out with next.
+Well, now we know and here we go.
 The new Loop-less™️ HydroFlex™️ straps combine two tried-and-true concepts from the Artem catalog to create a comfortable, durable, and classy-looking strap.

 The Artem Loop-less™️ HydroFlex™️ straps